fex80/lunr.js/README.md

 Adapted from [olivernn/lunr.js](https://github.com/olivernn/lunr.js)

-Probably, this package is not what you are looking for.
+Probably, is not the package you are looking for.
 Please consider using the [upstream package](https://github.com/olivernn/lunr.js).

 ## Description